 Health Activism, American Feminist

 American women have been the “perennial health care reformers.”
-According to Carol Weisman, professor of Health Policy at the University of Michigan School of Public Health: “Activism around women’s health has tended to occur in waves and to coincide with other social reform movements, including peaks in the women’s rights movements.”
+According to sociologist Carol Weisman, a Distinguished Professor Emeritus of Public Health Sciences and health policy researcher at the Penn State College of Medicine: “Activism around women’s health has tended to occur in waves and to coincide with other social reform movements, including peaks in the women’s rights movements.”
 At all of those pivotal moments, Jewish women have played central roles.

 From the late 1960s to the early 1980s activists demanded informed consent and full partnership in their own health care, as well as full disclosure and scientific proof that benefits of their medical treatments outweighed the risks.
-Sheryl Burt Ruzek, professor of Health Studies at Temple University, notes that these “militant activists” of the late 1960s and 1970s “questioned medical orthodoxies particularly around birth practices, hormone products and cancer treatment and prevention.”
+Sociologist Sheryl Burt Ruzek, Emeritus Professor of Public Health at Temple University, notes that these “militant activists” of the late 1960s and 1970s “questioned medical orthodoxies particularly around birth practices, hormone products and cancer treatment and prevention.”
 Ruzek continues: “Looking back now at the early days of the women’s health movement in the late 1960s, it seems almost incredible how hard it was to get access to medical information unless you were a doctor—and most doctors were men.”
 The idea of women creating “observational” data out of their own health and body experiences was truly “revolutionary.”
-Post-World War II feminist advocacy to combat sex discrimination in all spheres of life (social, political, economic and psychological) surfaced with the forming of the National Organization of Women (NOW) in 1966; three years later, in 1969, the exploitation of women in health care became a “hot topic.”
+Post-World War II feminist advocacy to combat sex discrimination in all spheres of life (social, political, economic, and psychological) surfaced with the forming of the National Organization of Women (NOW) in 1966.
+By the late 1960s, the exploitation of women in health care became a “hot topic.”

-Beginning in May 1969, a body of protest literature, the forming of new organizations, radical action and civil disobedience rapidly followed.
-Three pioneering and path finding groups, one in Boston (The Boston Women’s Health Collective—Our Bodies, Ourselves), one in Washington, D.C.
-(D.C.
-Women’s Liberation—The National Women’s Health Network) and one in Los Angeles (The Feminist Women’s Health Centers—Self-Help Gynecology-Menstrual Extraction), arose spontaneously and created a matrix and an information network that influenced hundreds of thousands of women in the United States and worldwide to form their own grassroots organizations and join the effort that documentary filmmaker Margaret Lazarus would name Taking Our Bodies Back (Cambridge Documentary Films, 1974).
-Most of these women were young; many had been active in the civil rights, anti-war and students’ movements of the 1960s, but by the 1980s “professional advocates,” including doctors, scientists, legislators, lawyers, judges and corporate executives, entered the broadening women’s health movement in substantial numbers.
+Beginning in 1969, a body of protest literature, the forming of new organizations, radical action, and civil disobedience concerning health and medicine rapidly evolved into a recognizable feminist women’s health movement.
+Pioneering and path-finding groups included the Boston Women’s Health Collective, later known by the name of its groundbreaking health manual Our Bodies, Ourselves; D.C.
+Women’s Liberation; the National Women’s Health Network in Washington, D.C.; and the Feminist Women’s Health Center in Los Angeles.
+These groups and others created a matrix and an information network that influenced hundreds of thousands of women in the United States and worldwide to form their own grassroots organizations and join the effort that documentary filmmaker Margaret Lazarus would name Taking Our Bodies Back (Cambridge Documentary Films, 1974).
+Most of these women were young; many had been active in the civil rights, anti-war and students’ movements of the 1960s.
+Middle-aged and older women were drawn to the movement as well.
+By the 1980s “professional advocates,” including doctors, scientists, legislators, lawyers, judges, and corporate executives, entered the broadening women’s health movement in substantial numbers.

 The Halsted radical mastectomy has with good reason been called “the greatest standardized surgical error of the twentieth century.”
 Introduced in the 1880s by William Halsted, founder of the surgery department at Johns Hopkins, it was debilitating, even crippling, and based on Halsted’s unproven belief that breast cancer was a local disease that could be fully, if brutally, excised before it spread.
 Soignée and energetic, Lasser, who was unaccustomed to being patronized, was furious at the doctor’s failure to state her options prior to her surgery.
 Later, neither her surgeon nor anyone else at Memorial Hospital would give her the specific information she demanded on treatment or exercises to regain the use of her arm, when or how to resume sexual relations, or even how to shop for a “falsie.”